+In order to undertake this research we developed a whole-hospital, proof-of-concept symbiotic simulation model.
+We did this with the involvement of a real Anonymised General Hospital (AGH) for a period of about 18 months, after which we lost touch with them due to management changes.
+This relationship gave us exactly what was needed for this research.
+It provided us with a rich context, a full inpatient activity dataset for an 18 month period, and clear indications of how they would hope to use a symbiotic simulation, including the main performance measures that would interest them.
+Hence our proof of concept model is based on a conceptual model agreed with AGH staff, its validity is investigated by comparing model outputs versus actual performance, and its application is demonstrated based on realistic scenarios and real data sets.

 The remainder of this paper is organised as follows.
 Section 2 provides an overview of traditional applications of simulation on hospital bed management, followed by a review of symbiotic simulation and its early applications in health care.
-In Section 3, we introduce the Anonymised General Hospital (AGH) and the traditional DES model of the hospital that we developed with them.
+In Section 3, we introduce the Anonymised General Hospital (AGH) and the traditional proof-of-concept DES model of the hospital that we developed with them.
 The main contributions of the paper are presented in Sections 4, 5 and 6.
 In Section 4, we show how a symbiotic simulation can be developed from an existing DES model, which may well reduce the development cost if such a DES model already exists, but also offers a viable approach even when starting from scratch.
 In section 5, we propose and demonstrate a new validation technique, called Δ-Method, which is suitable for validating symbiotic simulation models.
 In Section 6, we demonstrate how the symbiotic simulation can be used as an early warning system and how the additional information made available at simulation run-time can be used to improve the accuracy of the simulation output.
 Finally, we conclude the paper and highlight future work in Section 7.

 2. Literature Review